divyasthomas/Electra-AdversarialAttacks/README.md

-# Electra-AdversarialAttacks
-Improving Financial Sentiment Classification on ELECTRA using Adversarial Attacks.
+## Improving Financial Sentiment Classification on ELECTRA using Adversarial Attacks.

 This project delves into sentiment analysis in the financial domain, with a focus on classifying text into positive, negative, or neutral sentiments.
 Utilizing an initially pre-trained ELECTRA-small model designed for general sentiment classification, a baseline model was crafted on financial sentiment data.